Mattyzz/fog-docs/docs/installation/server/install-fog-server.md

      Password: password

 Now your FOG Server is ready to use!
-Go ahead, login to the web UI and start using FOG (*todo: link to docs with first steps*) and have fun.
+Go ahead, login to the web UI and start using FOG and have fun.
+See [[kb/how-tos/README|How To Guides]] for some getting started tasks.

 ## Fog installation settings